 The Centre for Policy Alternatives (CPA) envisaged that before the report is submitted to the Constitutional Assembly and before the drafting of the new Constitution, a preliminary discussion on the content of the report must be facilitated among experts, academics, and the wider public.
-To this end, discussions were initiated around Sri Lanka, with the first instalment taking place in the Districts of Kegalle, and Kurunegala on the 8th and 9th of July, 2016.
-Accordingly, the discussion in Kegalle occurred on the 8th at Heshani Hotel, whilst the Kurunegala discussion convened on the afternoon of the 9th at Bishop House.
+To this end, discussions were initiated around Sri Lanka, with the first instalment taking place in the Districts of Matale, Kandy, Akkaraipattu, Batticaloa, and Kanthale on the 8th, 9th, 13th and 14th of July, 2016.
+Accordingly, the Matale discussion convened on the 8th afternoon at Liberty Hotel, whilst the discussion in Kandy convened on 9th morning at Devon Rest.
+The Akkaraipattu discussion convened on the morning of the 13th at the Akkaraipattu NGO consortium premises, whilst the Batticaloa discussion convened that afternoon at the Batticaloa NGO consortium premises.
+Finally, the Kanthale discussion convened on the 14th morning at Lake Front Hotel.